rahulmllvrp/tp/docs/UserGuide.md

 Format: `addp n/NAME d/DATE t/TIME b/BUDGET [c/CONTACT_INDEX ...]`

 * You may optionally assign contacts to the party using their indexes.
+* **Important:** A contact cannot be assigned to multiple parties that occur at the same date and time.
+* **Budget constraint:** If assigning contacts would cause the total cost of all assignees to exceed the party's budget, an error will be returned.
 * The date must be in the format `DD-MM-YYYY` (e.g. `25-12-2024`) and cannot be before today.
 * The time must be in the format `HH:mm` (e.g. `18:00`).
 * Budget should only contain up to 7 digits with up to 2 decimal places.